bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 Returns the number of decimals the token uses.

-You may want to use decimals to make your token divisible into arbitrary amounts like 1.5 COIN when displayed.
+You may want to use decimals to make your token divisible into arbitrary amounts like 1.5 ETH when displayed.
 The EVM only supports integer numbers.
-That is why the ERC20 standard suggests to implement the decimal functionality that specifies how many decimal places a token has.
-18 decimals has become the industry standard.
+That's why the ERC20 standard suggests to implement the decimal functionality that specifies how many decimal places a token has.
+18 decimals is the industry standard.